How to choose a driving instructor

 What’s the best way to find a good driving instructor?

 The best way is to ask your friends and family to recommend a driving instructor.
-If they had fun learning to drive with a particular instructor, the chances are that you will, too.
+If they enjoyed learning to drive with a particular instructor, the chances are that you will, too.

 Driving schools or independent?